PLEASE NOTE: Hacking – Julian Assange is a work in progress. Last edited March 2019.

 Who within the Telstra Corporation thought it was important to note that I had telephoned Malcolm Fraser?
 Is my conversation with the former prime minister on one of the nine audio tapes AUSTEL provided to the Australian Federal Police, but refused to supply copies to the COT cases?
 I was, at no time, suspected of committing a crime or being a possible risk to Australia’s national security.

-As the following segment shows I even went as far as reporting in writing to both the Hon Malcolm Fraser and the then Commonwealth Police (now the Australian Federal Police) what was really happening to Australia’s wheat once it left Australia’s shores (see The People’s Republic of China segment below.
+As the following segment shows, I even went as far as reporting in writing to both the Hon Malcolm Fraser and the then Commonwealth Police (now the Australian Federal Police) what was really happening to Australia’s wheat once it left Australia’s shores (see The People’s Republic of China segment below.
 I have always acted in a responsible way even when the other side even when the defendants in government endorsed arbitration (Telstra) acted outside of the law as our Hacking – Julian Assange segment shows the clearly did.
-So why was I and the other COT Cases subjected to this hacking into our telephone conversations and our faxes as they traveled through Telstra’s network
+So why was I and the other COT Cases subjected to this hacking into our telephone conversations and our faxes as they travelled through Telstra’s network

 The People’s Republic of China